Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Advantages of Hand Application

-- Always available—no tools needed
+- Always available — no tools needed

-- Fast for quick applications
+- Fast for quick use

 - Free (no purchase required)